teofiloxyz/bitcoin-risk-and-return/README.md

 **Key takeaways:**
 - The first four years were the most speculative, marking bitcoin's experimental phase.
 - From 2014 onward, volatility began to stabilize, with noticeable spikes during rallies and crashes.
-- Since 2017, there has been a clear downtrend in volatility, reflecting gradual maturity of this asset, as seen in the line chart.
+- Since 2017, there has been a clear downtrend in volatility, reflecting gradual maturity of this asset, as seen in the line chart before.
 - The most volatile year was 2010, while 2023 was the least volatile.
 - Volatility data for 2010 and 2024 are estimates, as these years are incomplete and were annualized.